Animal Box Office collection Day 7: Ranbir Kapoor's film crosses ₹500 cr mark

 Animal Box office so far:

-On its first day, the movie gathered a robust sum of ₹63.8 crore, with the Hindi version contributing ₹54.75 crore.
+On Day 1, the movie gathered a robust sum of ₹63.8 crore, with the Hindi version contributing ₹54.75 crore.
 The subsequent languages, Telugu, Tamil, Kannada and Malayalam, brought in ₹8.55 crore, ₹40 lakh, ₹9 lakh and ₹1 lakh respectively.

 The pan-India movie, which was given A certificate by the CBFC ahead of its release, also features Anil Kapoor, Bobby Deol, Rashmika Mandanna, Triptii Dimri, Suresh Oberoi and Prem Chopra.
 "Animal" showcases a violent world set against the backdrop of a troubled relationship between Ranbir's Ranvijay Singh and his father Balbir Singh, played by Anil Kapoor.
 The movie is produced by Bhushan Kumar and Krishan Kumar's T-Series, Murad Khetani's Cine1 Studios and Pranay Reddy Vanga's Bhadrakali Pictures.